hetida/hetida-designer/docs/component_tips.md

 You can use logging instead as described above for basic debugging purposes.
 Or you can raise an exception containing relevant debugging information in its message.

+## Unit tests

+Components can contain unit tests (pytest) directly in their component code, i.e. functions prefixed with `test_`.
+Doctests are also supported.

+Unit tests can be run from the designer user interface using the corresponding symbol bar button at the top of the corresponding component editor tab.

 ## Importing other components

 It is possible to import other components and use functions / classes etc from them: